Howquez/GMTV/README.md

 # 🤷‍ Cooperation in uncertain times

+## ▶️ How to
+To replicate the analysis (once you have the necessary data), you have to follow these steps:

+- [ ] Store the data file called `all_aps_wide.csv` in `data/replication/`.
+The data that is currently stored in that folder is simulated.
+I left it in there for demo purposes.
+If you do not have actual data that was generated after June 30th, feel free to contact me.
+- [ ] Store the data file called `GMTV-questionnaire-data.dta` in `data/gaechteretal/`.
+You will have to request the data as it is not included in this repository.
+This is because the data was not (publicly) provided by Gächter et al. in the first place.
+- [ ] Make sure that you do have `data/gaechteretal/GMTV-data.dta`.
+- [ ] Open `analysis/analysis.Rproj`, navigate to `analysis/R/source.R` and run that script.
+It will first run the `config.R` file which loads the required packages.
+Subsequently, RMarkdown reports (stored in `analysis/reports/rmd/`) will be rendered into HTML and PDF files.
+If you encounter any problems during the rendering process, [try to restart R](https://github.com/r-lib/callr/issues/102#issuecomment-474453623).
+Note that the HTML outputs are more convenient to read.
+- [ ] You should now find freshly generated reports in `analysis/reports/html/` and `analysis/reports/pdf/`.
+In addition, you should find processed data in `data/processed/`.

 ## 🧐 What the project is about
 This experiment replicates Gächter et al.'s [(2017, Journal of Public Economics)](https://www.sciencedirect.com/science/article/pii/S0047272717300361)